Implementation Details¶

 The directory structure is as the following:

-is the JSON serialization of the model, except that all types are "encoded" to the string"__DATA_PLACEHOLDER__"
+"model_class"is the class import path, as in the JSON dataset."model_info"is the JSON serialization of the model, except that all types are "encoded" to the string"__DATA_PLACEHOLDER__"."catalog"is the pseudo-definition of the Kedro catalog.
+The difference is in therelative_pathargument.